 © Global Microbiome Conservancy / Photo by L.T.
 Nguyen

-Resolute Bay, Canada is one of the Arctic’s northernmost communities, and one of the coldest inhabited places on earth.
+Resolute Bay, Canada, is one of the Arctic’s northernmost and coldest inhabited communities.

 © Global Microbiome Conservancy / Photo by L.T.
 Nguyen